cryoFIT/cryo_fit2/Developer_note.md

 note      : Although PHENIX group prefers to make cryo_fit2 works on laptop only as well, MD simulation itself takes a lot of computational time as in https://www.olcf.ornl.gov/2019/05/20/summit-charts-a-course-to-uncover-the-origins-of-genetic-diseases.
+Additionally, Haddock webserver says that its docking may take 1~2 days.

 Cryo_fit2 will be avilable on laptop only, but as of now, it may require 1~2 days on laptop if we model big biomolecules.

 future    : Automatically support Rob's multi-threading for search ideal parameters